5

 What OS does Canary work with?

-Can Canary be Cloud Hosted?
+Can Canary be Cloud-Hosted?

 DATA COLLECTION

-What protocols can Canary log data from?
+What protocols does Canary use to log data?

 How does Canary handle data logging with network connectivity concerns such as uptime, bandwidth, etc.?

-Can you log to redundant historians or to both local and enterprise historians at the same time?
+Can you log to redundant Historians or to both local and enterprise Historians at the same time?

 DATA ARCHIVING & STORAGE